Entanglement complexity of spanning pairs of lattice polygons: Introduction

 \begin{restatable}{thm}{equalheight} A nontrivial 2-component link can be confined in a $M\times N$ tube in such a way that each component has the same span if and only if \text{EH-trunk}$(L) < (M+1)(N+1)$. \end{restatable}

 We also consider different ``modes" of embeddability for 2SAPs.
 We first generalize the notion of local/non-local (aka 1-filament or 2-filament) knot patterns for one component links from \cite{beaton2018characterising} to 2SAPs and obtain a version of \cite[Result $4^*$]{beaton2018characterising} using equal-height trunk.
 For this, we consider split 2-component links $L=0_1 \cup K$ and consider 2SAPs equivalent to $L$.
-Removing one edge from each component at each end of the 2SAP, yields a 2SAP pattern.
+Removing one edge from each component at each end of the 2SAP, yields a 2SAP pattern (see definitions in Section \ref{sec:preliminaries}).
 If the pattern is isotopic as a 4-string tangle to Figure \ref{fig:tight} (where the trefoil is replaced by $K$) then we say the pattern is a \textit{local 2SAP knot pattern of $K$} and we say that the pattern corresponds to the 2-tangle-triple denoted by $L(K)$ (see Figure \ref{fig:L(K)}).
 Otherwise we say it is a \textit{non-local 2SAP knot pattern of $K$}.
-We show that for 2-bridge knots all tubes that admit a non-local knot pattern also admit a local version (see Lemma \ref{prop:fittinglocal}), however, for larger bridge number a larger tube may be needed for the local than for the non-local knot patterns.
+We show that for meridionally small knots, all tubes that admit a non-local knot pattern also admit a local version (see Lemma \ref{prop:fittinglocal}), however, for other kinds of knots a larger tube may be needed for the local than for the non-local knot patterns.
+The class of meridionally small knots includes 2-bridge knots and torus knots.
+Note that a knot is meridionally small if there exists no essential surface properly embedded in the knot exterior with meridional boundary, for more details see \cite{ozawa2010waist}.
 We obtain the following corollary to Theorem \ref{thm:equalheight}.